|

 MOONBOW

-{moon bo} n. pl. moonbows 1.
-Rainbow at night
+{moon bow} n. pl. moonbows 1.
+A rainbow at

-caused by the light of the Moon.
-It is formed by refraction,
+night caused by the light of the Sun reflecting off of the

-reflection and dispersion of the Moon's rays in falling rain
+by refraction, reflection and dispersion of the Moon's rays

-or mist.
-Moonbows form in an area opposite from the Moon in
+mist.
+Moonbows form in an area opposite from the Moon in the

 The arch contains the colors of the spectrum in consecutive